 The trend of pop-up forms on websites for lead generation and lead reconversion is becoming increasingly popular.
-When these pop-up forms are used effectively, they can be incredibly successful tools to help increase the engagement on your website.
+When these pop-up forms are used effectively, they can be incredibly successful tools to help increase engagement on your website.
 The key is that they have to be used as part of your cohesive digital marketing strategy.

-- Follow-Up: You need to ensure that you are tracking who fills out your Pop-Up forms so you know which automation workflow(s) is most appropriate for your contacts.
-For example, you may need to update contact properties based on the Pop-Up submitted, or send them a follow up email.
-This is important to build into your overall strategy so you make sure these leads are being treated like any other landing page lead and they are getting delivered the content they have requested.
+- Follow-Up: You need to track who fills out your Pop-Up forms so you know which automation workflow(s) is most appropriate for your contacts.
+For example, you may need to update contact properties based on the Pop-Up submitted or send them a follow-up email.
+This is important to build into your overall strategy, so you make sure these leads are being treated like any other landing page lead and are getting delivered the requested content.

 As you can see, the opportunities are endless with what you can do with Pop-Up forms.
 This gives you yet another way in HubSpot to convert your website visitors into leads, build your top-of-the-funnel pipeline, and then nurture those contacts in marketing qualified leads and, ultimately, customers.